questionlp/api.wwdt.me_v2/README.md

 ## Code of Conduct

-This projects follows version 2.1 of the [Contributor Convenant's](https://www.contributor-covenant.org/) Code of Conduct.
-A copy of the [Code of Conduct](CODE_OF_CONDUCT.md) document is included in this repository.
+If you would like contribute to this project, please make sure to review both the [Code of Conduct](./CODE_OF_CONDUCT.md) and the [Contributing](./CONTRIBUTING.md) documents in this repository.

+### AI Generated Code

+Please note that this project does not accept pull requests or bugfixes that include code that has been partially or wholly generated using AI.

 ## License